Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: anticommuting variables

-which is to say,
+which is to say

-The inner product on the physical Dirac-Gupta-Bleuler space of states is the integral over the $\xi_1$, $\xi_2$ configuration space, which can be reparametrized as an integral over the $\eta$, $\bar\eta$ configuration space, making the orthonormality of the one set understandable in terms of the other.
+The inner product on the physical Gupta-Bleuler space of states is the integral over the $\xi_1$, $\xi_2$ configuration space, which can be reparametrized as an integral over the $\eta$, $\bar\eta$ reduced phase space, making the orthonormality of the one set understandable in terms of the other.